Phone numbers

 • Rapidly changing your opinions of other people

-• Dissociation (feeling as though you have lost touch with reality)
+• Dissociation (feeling as though you've lost touch with reality)

 No matter what you’re faced with, our mental health treatment programmes at Priory can help you to get better.

-Treatment for personality disorders helps you to realise you’re not alone, as you share the same challenges as many people we’ve helped to live more comfortably with EUPD.
-Our team of mental health professionals will carry out an initial assessment to understand your needs, so that they can help you to lead a better way of life.
-We will structure your programme in a way that works for you and gives you the best possible outcome, with tried-and-tested methods that follow NICE-approved guidelines.
+Treatment for personality disorders helps you to realise you’re not alone, as you share the same challenges as many people we’ve helped before.
+Our team of mental health professionals will carry out an initial assessment to understand your needs, so they can help you to lead a better way of life.
+We'll structure your programme in a way that works for you and gives you the best possible outcomes, with tried-and-tested methods that follow National Institute for Health and Care Excellence (NICE) guidelines.

 Types of EUPD treatment programmes at Priory

-Your initial consultation will help to establish the level of support you will require.
-We offer residential, inpatient treatment at our nationwide hospitals, as well as day care and outpatient treatment at our wellbeing centres across the UK.
-We can offer outpatient therapy appointments over video call if this will be better for you.
+Your initial consultation will help to establish the level of support you need.
+We offer residential, inpatient treatment at our hospitals, as well as day care and outpatient treatment at our wellbeing centres across the UK.
+We can also offer outpatient therapy appointments over video call if this would be better for you.

 We offer the following types of treatment for EUPD at Priory:

-You will still benefit from one-to-one therapy, but regular group therapy will be a core focus.
-With your fellow patients, you will participate in activities that help you to handle responsibilities but also have fun during your programme.
+You'll still benefit from one-to-one therapy during inpatient treatment, but regular group therapy will be a core focus.
+With your fellow patients, you'll participate in activities that help you to handle responsibilities but also have fun during your programme.
 These include:

 • Household tasks, such as cleaning and cooking